LeonMotaung/lyro-final/README.md

 ### On Desktop (Chrome/Edge)
 1. Look for the install icon in the address bar
-2. Click "Install Lyro Maths"
+2. Click "Install Lyro Tutor"
 3. Access from your desktop or start menu

 ---